Home Articles 11 Cream Cheese Substitutes (+ Best Alternatives)

 Cashew Nuts in a Wooden Bowl

-I have a vegan friend that buys cashews by the crate to fill her cheese fix.
-It takes a little time, but it’s worth the extra effort.
+I have a vegan friend who buys cashews by the crate to satisfy her cheese fix.
+It takes a little time, but it’s one of the best dairy-free options out there.

 This cream cheese substitute is filled with healthy nutrition and packs a powerful flavor punch!

-Once they are soft, throw them in a blender with oil, salt, and acid (such as lemon or vinegar), and pulse until creamy.
+2. Throw them in a blender with oil, salt, and lemon juice.

 Vegan Cream Cheese on a White Bowl